philla2020/go-aware/content/en/docs/Getting started/_index.md

 ### Linux with a package manager

-The best option in this case is referring to the documentation of your favourite distro.
+The best option in this case is referring to the documentation of your favorite distro.
 For example, if you are on **Ubuntu** you can type:
 ```
 $ sudo apt install golang-go
 ```